 How to Find YOUR Best Times

 Every Facebook Page is different.
-Generic times are starting pointsβyour specific audience might behave differently.
+Generic times are starting points—your specific audience might behave differently.
+A social media audit is a great first step to understanding your current performance before optimizing timing.

 4-Week Testing Protocol: